- What is the Cashier's Check Scam?

 Don't Accept Cashier's Checks from Someone You Don't Know

-The best way to not fall victim to a cashier's check scam is to not accept cashier's checks from people you don't know.
+The best way to not fall victim to a scam involving fake cashier's checks is to not accept cashier's checks from people you don't know.
 If you're selling something online, the best way to ensure you'll get paid is to request cash.

 If a potential buyer seems resistant to pay in cash and says they need to pay with a cashier's check, it's likely a scam.
 If the seller can't provide cash because they live too far away, consider finding a local buyer.